Do prompt positions really matter?: Method

-To create prompts, one must consider the prompt styles and then decide whether to take a manual or automated approach \cite{promptsurveyLiu}.

-Two common styles of prompts are explored in our experiments: \textbf{Cloze style} - aim to let LMs fill in the blanks.
-For example, the input of sentiment classification \textit{"I love this movie"} can be formulated into \textit{"I love this movie.
-Overall, it was a [Mask] movie."}, and the model will be asked to predict the masked token. \textbf{Prefix style} - aim to let LMs continue a given prefix, which means the entire input comes before the final prediction.
+Two common styles of prompts are explored in our experiments: \textbf{Cloze style} aims to let LMs fill in the blanks.
+For example, the input of sentiment classification \textit{"I love this movie"} can be formulated as \textit{"I love this movie.
+Overall, it was a [Mask] movie."}, and the model will be asked to predict the masked token. \textbf{Prefix style} aims to let LMs generate an answer given a prefix, which means the entire input comes before the final prediction.
 For example, the input \textit{"I love this movie"} will be formulated into \textit{"I love this movie.
 Is this review positive or negative?"}, and the model will be asked to generate the answer.

-Based on these two styles, we then consider using manual prompts and continuous prompts.
-We do not take the automated search method in discrete space \cite{gao2020LMBFF}, as this may result in different vocab in templates and potentially obfuscate the impact prompt position has in our results.
-Overall, our method includes four basic prompt types: \textit{cloze manual prompt}, \textit{cloze continuous prompt}, \textit{prefix manual prompt} and \textit{prefix continuous prompt}.

-\subsection{Prompt position}
+\subsection{Prompt Position}

-In order to generate all possible templates, we take into account all positions where prompt tokens can be inserted and enumerate all permutations.
+Prompt position is the variable of interest in our study.
+We take into account the position where prompt tokens can be inserted and enumerate a broad range of permutations to test.

-\paragraph{Single-sentence task} For the cloze shape, we examine the relative position of the [mask] token and input.
-As illustrated in Figure \ref{fig:cloze_single}, there are two kinds of concatenations of the inputs and the [MASK] token (a.k.a null prompt), where each concatenation has three possible positions (P1, P2, P3).
-Inspired by the manual prompt formatting in \cite{wei2022instruction}, and in contrast to \cite{wu2022idpg} which inserts a single sequence of prompt tokens at different positions, we insert at least one and at most three prompt series for each concatenation.
-Hence, there will be $m\cdot(2^n-1)$ possible templates where $m$ is the number of concatenations, and $n$ is the number of prompt positions for each.
-In total, we obtain $14$ different cloze templates.
+Concretely, for \textbf{Cloze style} prompts, as shown in Figure \ref{fig:cloze_style_position}, we consider the relative position of the [mask] token to the input.
+There are $m$ types of Input-[Mask] concatenations ($m=2$ for single-sentence tasks and $m=3$ for sentence-pair tasks\footnote{Regarding the sentence-pair classification task, we maintain the expected task input sequence order to narrow our focus on the prompt position (e.g. premise then hypothesis).}), each with $n$ potential locations that could insert prompt sequences ($n=3$ for single-sentence tasks and $n=4$ for sentence-pair tasks).
+In contrast to \citet{wu2022idpg} who inserts a single sequence of prompt tokens at different positions, we insert at least one and at most $n$ prompt series per concatenation, yielding a total of $m\cdot(2^n-1)$ prompt positions.
+For \textbf{Prefix style} prompts, we explore $n$ insertion points ($n=2$ and $n=3$ corresponding to the first row in subfigure \ref{fig:cloze_single} and subfigure \ref{fig:cloze_pair}) without considering the [mask] token ($m=1$), which results in $2^n-1$ different prompt positions.

-For the prefix shape, since the [mask] token is not included, we only need to consider two positions (P1 and P2), resulting in $3$ different prefix templates for single-sentence tasks (Figure \ref{fig:prefix_single}).